diegomarcuz/stitchesjs-try/README.md

 ## I decided to take a look how [Stiches](https://stitches.dev/), CSS-in-JS library, works.

 #### Very handy library, I appreciate so much write CSS directly in the component.
+Each component SideBar (List of genres), Button (each genre item), Content (List of movies), MovieCard (each movie card) has your own styles written in your file.

 ## Preview